dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 - [Cytochrome]()
 - [Buproprion](https://en.wikipedia.org/wiki/Bupropion)

-# Measure Distribution of Receptors in Tissue Networks
+### Measure Distribution of Receptors in Tissue Networks

+- {TODO: these ideas need to be processed a bit. this is only reasonable if it's detectable, though there may be some parts of this otherwise}
+  - {look at #3 to understand why}
-- measure a distribution of receptors (on both micro & macro scales) of receptors in tissue networks of organs
+- (1) measure a distribution of receptors (on both micro & macro scales) of receptors in tissue networks of organs. basically, measure these from biopsies, while inferring the biopsy location within an organ based on structure/size of capillaries in tissue
   - could work for analyzing CYP enzyme distributions
   - this would be especially amazing for neuronal tissue nets
   - high-powered MRI, along with statistical inference on many